A year-long celebration is underway to commemorate the 250th anniversary of Swinford, a County Mayo town as proud

 History abounds on a tour that began in Washington, D.C. and visited Civil War battlefields, colonial towns, and the Blue Ridge Mountains. ℘℘℘ As you might expect, Memorial Day weekend is a...More

-With the use of drone imagery, one of the most beautiful counties in Ireland is captured in pictures and videos that Eoin O’Hagan made using a drone.
-By Sharon Ní Chonchúir “It’s a long, long way from Clare to here.”
-These may be the words of a...More
+One of the most beautiful counties in Ireland is captured in pictures and videos that Eoin O’Hagan made using a drone.
+By Sharon Ní Chonchúir “It’s a long, long way from Clare to here.”...More

 The annual conference of the Society for Irish Latin American Studies (SILAS), “Island Relations: Ireland, Cuba and the Latin World,” was held in Havana over four days in February.
 The conference...More